MustafaAbdulazizHamza/Scapyfy/README.md

     ```bash
     sudo bash execute.sh <ssl_certfile_path> <ssl_keyfile_path>
     ```
+## ⚡ Active vs. Passive Crafting

+Scapyfy offers two distinct modes for packet crafting:

+* **Active Crafting:** This is a full-cycle, interactive process.
+The LLM crafts the necessary packets, and the Scapyfy agent **sends them over the wire**.
+After the interaction, the agent analyzes the results (e.g., received packets, timeouts) and provides you with a **detailed report of its findings**.

+* **Passive Crafting:** This is a "generation-only" mode.
+The LLM crafts the suitable packet(s) based on your prompt, but **they are not sent**.
+Instead, the agent returns the complete packet structure to you as a **JSON object**.
+This is useful for learning, reviewing packet structures, or using the data in other tools.
 ## 📝 Notes

 1.  **API Documentation:** The full API documentation is available at the `/docs` endpoint after execution.